How to Understand Credit Rating Reports and Raise Your Score

 1. Work to establish a good credit history

 You might think of having no debt as being a sign of financial rectitude, but to potential creditors it simply means you are an unknown.
-Establishing a history of modest borrowing and timely payments shows that you have had successful experience with managing credit.
+Establishing a history of modest borrowing and timely payments shows that you have had a successful experience with managing credit.

 2. Think before you open or close an account